If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - Extend your arms until you feel the full contraction in your triceps.

-6. weighted dips at Home
+6. Weighted Dips at Home

 If you want to challenge your strength or scale up your fitness level, you can add additional weights to a dip workout.